As the COVID-19 pandemic continues, small businesses continue to find new ways forward to meet the challenges of uncertain times.

 High tech, low impact gardens

-TOPSOIL runs commercial urban GrowSpaces in Victoria supplying produce directly to local restaurants.
-GrowSpaces don’t need to be sited on the same building as a restaurant – just within walking or cycling distance.
+TOPSOIL runs commercial urban GrowSpaces in Victoria supplying produce directly to local restaurants and the surrounding community.

 We use award-winning geotextile containers.
 They’re easy to set up and move, and keep the soil contained and tidy.
 Automated watering systems keep plants hydrated with minimal water use.